Dominicentek/SuperMarioJava/README.md

 ## Level Editor

-You can find the level editor here: https://dominicentek.github.io/SuperMarioJava, or you can find it offline in the `<project_root>/assets/levelbuilder/lvledit.html`
+You can find the level editor here: https://dominicentek.github.io/SuperMarioJava, or you can find it offline in the `<project_root>/assets/assets/levelbuilder/lvledit.html`

-The exported .lvl file has to be compressed using the GZIP algorithm.
+The game supports .lvl files which are both uncompressed and compressed using the GZIP algorithm.
+It is best practice to compress them as the game will report a non-fatal error if the level is uncompressed.

+When running any built-in tool, remember to put the JAR file

-#### How to compress the .lvl file
+### How to compress the .lvl file

-1. Place the .lvl file inside `<project_root>/assets/levels/` directory with the name `levelX.lvl` with `X` being a positive number.
+1. Place the .lvl file inside `<project_root>/assets/assets/levels/` directory with the name `levelX.lvl` with `X` being a positive number.
-2. Run the Super Mario Java JAR file with `java -cp SuperMarioJava.jar com.smj.GZIPCompress`
+2. Run the Super Mario Java JAR file with `java -cp SuperMarioJava.jar com.smj.tools.GZIPCompress`
 3. The level should be compressed and good to go.
-4. You can uncompress levels by running `java -cp SuperMarioJava.jar com.smj.GZIPUncompress` instead.
+4. You can uncompress levels by running `java -cp SuperMarioJava.jar com.smj.tools.GZIPUncompress` instead.

+### Editing sky castle background tiles

+1. Create a level .json file.
+Place ground where you want the background tile to be, air where not.
+2. Run the tool `SkycastleBGTilesGen` using `java -cp SuperMarioJava.jar com.smj.tools.SkycastleBGTilesGen`.
+3. Recompile

 ## Console Commands
 | Name        | Aliases         | Syntax                                     | Description                                        |